 Creating a value stream map of the current state of your process helps you focus on areas of waste such as excess inventory, non-value-added time, and multiple operators.
 As you envision the future state of your process, you can vary data on the current state map to explore the effects of possible improvements.

-While it’s possible to do value stream mapping on paper, software tools like those in Companion by Minitab make value stream mapping a lot easier.
+While it’s possible to do value stream mapping on paper, software tools like those in Minitab Engage make value stream mapping a lot easier.

-Ready to try Companion?
+Ready to try Engage?
 Check it out and start your free 30-day trial instantly.